Always on

 Hyperbaric Oxygen Therapy (HBOT)

 HBOT is an evidence-based, FDA-approved adjunctive treatment for radiation-induced tissue injury.
 By breathing 100% oxygen in a pressurised chamber, oxygen delivery to damaged tissue is significantly increased.
-This substantially improves circulation, stimulates healing, supports tissue repair, and reduces inflammation.
+This substantially improves circulation, stimulates healing, supports tissue repair, and reduces inflammation and can prevent tissue necrosis.
 This is a very important part of her recovery and is the very best immediately available option to help mitigate radiation injury.
+Chambers with a minimum of 2.0 ATA is required for radiation trauma.
 Estimated cost: approximately £6,500–£8,000

 Specialist Manual Lymphatic Drainage (MLD) and Fascia Work

 The lymphatic system plays a vital role in fluid balance, waste removal and immune function.
-Because lymphatic drainage pathways have become compromised, frequent specialist MLD is required to help reduce swelling, support circulation, improve tissue health and reduce infection risk.
-Gentle breast facia treatment is also required to help maintain tissue mobility and reduce restriction and help preserve function.
+Her pathways are compromised, so MLD and gentle breast facia work is required to help reduce swelling, support circulation, maintain tissue mobility and reduce infection risk.
 Estimated cost: approximately £4,000–£6,000

 Specialist Oncology Rehabilitation and Physiotherapy